Chart Color Schemes

 Yarramundi - Londonderry's population is slightly younger than the national pattern

-The median age in Yarramundi - Londonderry was 38 years as of the 2021 Census, close to Greater Sydney's average of 37 and equivalent to Australia's median of 38.
-Compared to Greater Sydney, Yarramundi - Londonderry had a higher proportion of residents aged 55-64 (12.4%) but fewer residents aged 25-34 (13.5%).
-Between the 2016 and 2021 Censuses, the population aged 85+ grew from 0.7% to 1.6%, while the proportion of those aged 25-34 decreased from 14.9% to 13.5%.
-By 2041, Yarramundi - Londonderry is projected to experience significant changes in its age composition.
-The 75-84 age group is expected to grow by 81%, adding 271 people to reach a total of 606 from the 2021 figure of 334.
-Those aged 65 and above are projected to comprise 72% of the population growth, indicating an aging population trend.
-Conversely, declines in population are projected for the 25-34 and 15-24 age groups.
+The median age in Yarramundi - Londonderry, as of 2021 Census data, is 38 years, closely matching Greater Sydney's average of 37 years and Australia's median of 38 years.
+Compared to Greater Sydney, Yarramundi - Londonderry has a higher proportion of residents aged 55-64 (12.4%) but fewer residents aged 25-34 (13.5%).
+Between the 2016 and 2021 censuses, the population aged 85+ increased from 0.7% to 1.6%, while the 25-34 age group decreased from 14.9% to 13.5%.
+By 2041, Yarramundi - Londonderry's demographic is projected to shift significantly.
+The 75-84 age group is expected to grow by 81%, adding 271 people and reaching a total of 606 from the previous figure of 334.
+The aging population trend is evident, with those aged 65+ accounting for 72% of projected growth.
+Conversely, population declines are projected for the 25-34 and 15-24 age cohorts.